 What is the Breast Cancer Wellness Clinic?

-The Breast Cancer Wellness Clinic was developed with a focus on transitioning patients from acute treatment into their new normal.
-The clinic assists with readjusting to life after cancer treatment and covers the physical changes as well as the emotional and social impacts of having breast cancer.
+The Breast Cancer Wellness Clinic was developed with a focus on transitioning patients from acute treatment to their new normal.
+The clinic assists with readjusting to life after cancer treatment and covers physical, emotional, and social impacts of having breast cancer.

 Why is the Breast Cancer Wellness Clinic unique?

-The clinic offers personalised care led by a nurse practitioner and a breast care nurse with a clinical interest in breast cancer who have advanced clinical knowledge and specific training.
+The clinic offers personalised care led by a nurse practitioner and a breast care nurse with a clinical interest in breast cancer and advanced clinical knowledge and specific training.
 This allows them to offer timely and tailored support, including:

-• Assisting patients transition to life after treatment
+• Assisting patients with the transition to life after treatment

-• Discussion of overall health and wellbeing and addressing any concerns
+• Discussion of overall health/wellbeing, and addressing any concerns

 • Development of a personalised care plan with each patient to help navigate and manage their health after treatment